Mango Cucumber Salad With Lime Dressing

 Ingredients For The Salad

-• Mango – Ensure the mangoes chosen are ripe or the salad will lack sweetness.
-Unripe mangoes can be quite astringent.
+• Mango – ensure the mangoes chosen are ripe or the salad will lack sweetness.

-• Cucumber – Peeled Lebanese cucumbers are the perfect choice for this mango and cucumber salad.
+• Cucumber – peeled Lebanese cucumbers are the perfect choice.
 They bring a crisp, sweet, and very fresh flavour to the dish.
-Removing the seeds before chopping helps to keep the salad from becoming too watery.

-• Red capsicum / Bell pepper – The best kind to match the sweetness and taste of the other ingredients.
+• Red bell peppers/capsicum – these match the sweetness and taste of the other ingredients.
 Yellow and orange capsicum / peppers would be a good substitute in need.
-Avoid green though, as these are too bitter for this mix of ingredients.

-• Red onion – Adds colour, but also provides balance to the sweetness in the dish.
-Red onions are lovely and mild, and I don’t suggest substituting with other varieties.
-Most would overpower the more delicate flavours.
+• Red onion – adds colour, but also provides balance to the sweetness in the dish.

-• Chilli flakes – This is not an essential ingredient, it simply adds a touch of spice to the sweetness of the fruit and veg.
-It can also easily be skipped if preferred.
+• Chilli flakes – an optional ingredient adding a hint of spice to the sweetness of the fruit and veg.

 Ingredients For The Dressing

-• Apple cider vinegar (ACV) – This is tart and dry, which helps to cut through the sweet flavours.
+• Apple cider vinegar (ACV) – the tart and dry taste of this vinegar helps cut through the sweet flavours.
 A good substitute if needed would be white wine vinegar.

-• Lime juice – Tart, acidic, and sweet.
-A perfect match for this salad.
+• Lime juice – tart, acidic, and sweet.
+A perfect match for the mango.
+Lemon juice would also be fine if lime is out of season.

-1. Pour all the dressing ingredients into a small jar.
-Put the lid on and give it a vigorous shake.
+1. Pour all the dressing ingredients into a small jar put the lid on and give it a vigorous shake.
 Set aside until needed.
+You could also whisk everything up in a small bowl instead.

-2. Peel the cucumber, cut in half lengthways then scoop out the seeds with a spoon and discard.
-Cut the cucumber into dice/cubes that are small to medium in size and add to a salad bowl.
+2. Wash the cucumber well then cut in half lengthways, scoop out the seeds with a spoon and discard them.
+Cut the cucumber into dice/cubes that are small to medium in size and add to a serving bowl.
+You can peel the skin before chopping if preferred.

 3. Peel the onion and de-seed the capsicum/bell pepper.
 Cut to the same sized dice as the cucumber then add to the bowl.